Guide to Doing Business

 Curaçao also has a social security system.
 The social security taxes are known as AOV, for old-age pension, and AWW, for widows and orphans.
 There is a contribution for both employers and employees.

-An e-zone is an area designated for international trade and services.
+An e-zone is an area designated for international trade.
 Curaçao has several economic zones (e-zones) where goods can be stored, packaged and traded.
 For companies with cargo traffic there are two e-zones available: one at the airport and one at the harbor.
 The profit of the e-zone companies will be taxed at 2%.
 Conducting business with other companies located in an e-zone is allowed.
 If business is also conducted with companies located on Curaçao, the company will have to request approval from the Department of Economic Affairs.
-The turnover generated through local business may not exceed 25% of the total turnover and will be taxed against the normal tax rate of 27.5%.
-Only legal entities with capital divided into shares (the limited liability company and the private limited liability company) may perform activities within an e-zone.
+The turnover generated through local business may not exceed 25% of the total turnover.
+Goods which leave an E-zone to be imported into Curaçao or goods which are transferred from an E-zone to a warehouse are subject to 9% sales tax.
+Only legal entities with capital divided into shares (the limited liability company and the private limited liability company) with actual presence in Curaçao may perform activities within an e-zone.
 The activities of these companies must in principle be focused on trading or providing services to companies located outside of Curaçao.